 Yoga contributes to the emergence of creativity from a seed or even dormant, stultified state to an open creative consciousness about everything we do.
 A creative attitude helps us view life from all the angles from a new, accepting, non-judgmental place.
 (And by the way, if the version of down dog depicted is not for you, check out this post for alternatives.
 Mash it up!)

 If we’re relaxed, open and mindful, our best creative thinking is more likely to occur.
 This sometimes happens in the shower…driving…first thing in the morning.
-But if we’re blocked and stressed, then yoga and especially the practice of meditation can help bring us back to that more open creative consciousness-which is our birthright.
+But if we’re blocked and stressed, then yoga and meditative practices can help bring us back to open creative consciousness-which is our birthright.

 Reconnect to your Creative Source with Yoga